Is Pain and Suffering Separate from Medical Bills?

 “Damages awarded for the purpose of compensating a claimant for physical pain and suffering, mental or emotional pain or anguish, loss of consortium, disfigurement, physical impairment, loss of companionship and society, inconvenience, loss of enjoyment of life, injury to reputation, and all other nonpecuniary losses of any kind other than exemplary damages.”

-In a civil remedy context, pain and suffering are typically characterized as the physical discomfort and emotional distress caused by one or more of the issues defined under non-economic damages.
+In a personal injury lawsuit, pain and suffering are typically characterized as the physical discomfort and emotional distress caused by one or more of the issues defined under non-economic damages.
 For example, let us say that an able-bodied, healthy person experiences a traumatic car accident.
 As a result, the person becomes permanently disfigured with third-degree burns to their face and neck and loses their ability to walk.

 The traumatic injury victim can seek multiple forms of non-economic damages, specifically disfigurement and physical impairment damages.
 Pain and suffering damages allow a court to award monetary damages to that person, which addresses the physical and emotional distress and discomfort without having to articulate that stress with something tangible like a medical bill or doctor’s note.
 The medical costs that can treat those injuries are easily definable, but the stress caused by those injuries is not.